tamari92/spawncycler/README.md

 Quality-of-life features such as a built-in parser and "drag-and-drop" UI elements ensure maximum ease-of-use and make iterations quick and simple, with minimal errors.

 ## Features
-- Minimalistic and easily navigable UI
+- Minimalistic and easily-navigable UI
-- Simplistic SpawnCycle creation achieved through simplistic "drag-and-drop" operations and other features such as the ability to reorganize the ordering of the waves
+- Simplistic SpawnCycle creation achieved through intuitive "drag-and-drop" operations and other features such as the ability to change the ordering of the waves
 - A built-in parser that syntax-checks SpawnCycles, ensuring that created Cycles are fully-compatible with CD by eliminating errors and enforcing formatting standards
 - The ability to Generate a SpawnCycle from scratch based on pre-determined criteria
 - The ability to Simulate and Analyze a SpawnCycle based on pre-determined criteria, in order to obtain summary info such as Number of ZEDs Spawned and Difficulty Estimates on a per-wave basis